-The Physics program's enrollment efficiency has surged over the past 3 years.
-Our program is at or above capacity in all sections.
-We fill classes very early in registration and end up turning many students away.
-We offer only one section each semester or each year of many of our classes and they are required for transfer students.
-Frequently, faculty are going well beyond the class limits to accommodate students that need the classes for their transfer major, to the detriment of instructional quality and also causing a substantial increase in uncompensated workload.
+The Physics program is at or slightly below the capacity in many of the sections.
+To accommodate the demands of the students, we have been offering more sections over the past few years.
+In the past, physics faculty members were going well beyond the class limits to accommodate students that need the classes for their transfer major, to the detriment of instructional quality and also causing a substantial increase in uncompensated workload.